Lessons From the Master Who Stopped Coming

 We fed those pigeons for hours as I just listened to his stories about what was important now with the movement.

-This went on for a few years, until one day the Master just stopped coming.
+Picking the Master up at the airport went on for a few years, until one day the Master just stopped coming.

 How could the Master not come?